nonetype/old-blog-repo/about.md

 ## Career
 ### 2019
-- Best of the Best (A.K.A BoB) 8th Mentee
+- Best of the Best (A.K.A BoB) 8th Vulnerability Analysis Track Mentee

 ### 2018
 - Belluminar 2018(in POC Conference) - as TeamH4C member